-- 3.2.50.
-Consistent with the PFMI, which requires that stress testing be rigorous and take into account multiple defaults in extreme but plausible market conditions, a CCP should make the conservative assumption that no payments will be made on behalf of a defaulting participant's clients unless there are arrangements for direct payments from such clients to the CCP.47 It is plausible that, upon the default of the direct participant, the CCP will not have access to any funds or other property that have not already been passed on to the CCP, regardless of whether such property has been or should be posted to the defaulting direct participant by its clients.
-It is, at the very least, plausible that the direct participant's management will not pass on any such property (because of potential personal liability) and that the direct participant's insolvency officer (eg a trustee, receiver, administrator, or liquidator) will attempt to preserve all remaining assets.
-In particular, it is plausible that the CCP will not receive client variation margin payments that were not already received by the CCP prior to the direct participant's default.
-If the CCP has to liquidate these client positions, it will incur a loss equal to the change in the market value of the positions.
-The CCP may only be able to resume collecting client margin if and when client positions are ported to another direct participant. - 3.2.51.
-Moreover, for the purposes of reflecting the extreme but plausible market conditions appropriate for stress testing, a CCP should assume that it will be unable to port client positions.
-Because porting requires an able and willing transferee, during times of stress, it is plausible that no such transferee will be found.
+3.2.53.
+A CCP should make the conservative assumption that no payments will be made on behalf of a defaulting participant's customers.55 It is plausible that, upon the default of the direct participant, the CCP will not have access to any funds or other property that have not already been passed on to the CCP, regardless of whether such property has been or should be posted to the defaulting direct participant by its customers.
+It is, at the very least, plausible that the direct participant's management will not pass on any such property (because of potential personal liability) and that the direct participant's insolvency officer (eg a trustee, receiver, administrator or liquidator) will attempt to preserve all remaining assets.
+In particular, it is plausible that the CCP will not receive customer variation margin payments that were not already received by the CCP prior to the direct participant's default.
+The CCP may only be able to resume collecting customer margin if and when customer positions are ported to another direct participant.

-Analysis of stress testing scenarios, models, and underlying parameters and assumptions
+Analysis of stress-testing scenarios, models, and underlying parameters and assumptions

-3.2.52.
-The PFMI requires that a CCP has risk management policies, procedures and systems that enable it to identify, measure, monitor and manage the range of risks that arise in or are borne by the FMI, and that these risk management frameworks are subject to periodic review.48 More specifically, Principle 4 of the PFMI states that a CCP should, "[o]n at least a monthly basis ... perform a comprehensive and thorough analysis of stress testing scenarios, models, and underlying parameters and assumptions used to ensure that they are appropriate for determining the CCP's required level of default protection in light of current and evolving market conditions".49 The following guidance addresses this analysis.
+3.2.54.
+The PFMI establishes expectations that a CCP has risk-management policies, procedures and systems that enable it to identify, measure, monitor and manage the range of risks that arise in or are borne by the CCP, and that these risk-management frameworks are subject to periodic review.56 More specifically, Key Consideration 5 of Principle 4 of the PFMI states that a CCP should, "[o]n at least a monthly basis ... perform a comprehensive and thorough analysis of stress-testing scenarios, models, and underlying parameters and assumptions used to ensure they are appropriate for determining the CCP's required level of default protection in light of current and evolving market conditions."57